inanitynoupcase/nodepay/README.md

 5. [How to using Nodepay Farming Tool?](#paragraph4)
 6. [Note](#paragraph5)
 ## What news in Nodepay Version 1.3 ? ##
-No more trial, you can use forever.
+No more trials; you can use it forever.

+Automatically create a new session if session creation fails.

+Automatically send tasks after a certain amount of time.

-Alot of ping server for you, dont need to worry about "403".
+Alot of ping server for you, so you don’t have to worry about "403" error.

-Run up to 1 account per time.
+Run only 1 account at a time.

 ## What is Nodepay ?<a name="introduction"></a>

 **Nodepay** is **the infrastructure that provides decentralized bandwidth for AI training**.
 By connecting to the Nodepay Network, you can sell your unused internet to AI companies and provide them access to real time data crawling and information from the public web.